D2-mods/The-Workshop-Kitpack/README.md

 - If Option 1/2 is installed, then "Misc items" will be the next (separate) component.
 - If Option 3 is installed, it will skip the rest of the components.
 - Hunter Badges are installed together with the Beast Hunter kit.
+- Medic Arts update: skipped on initial mod install, can be re-run at any time (does not uninstall other mods).

 **Config:**
 - config.ini: Set a kit to = 0 to prevent install
-- Option 2 will skip all multiclass variants, regardless of config settings.
+- "Base kits only" will skip all multiclass variants, regardless of config settings.
+- There are several other options.
+These need to be set before the mod is installed.

 --